-Open Letter II: Commercial Fishing Woman, Kinsey Justa Explains AK Partying
+Open Letter: Commercial Fishing Woman, Kinsey Justa, Explains AK Partying

-After highlighting last week’s blog, Open Letter: “I’m Worried abt the Partying in AK” to my Instagram feed, fellow PCF and commercial fishing woman Kinsey Justa kindly chimed in.
+After highlighting last week’s blog, Open Letter: “I’m Worried abt the Partying in AK,” to my Instagram feed, fellow POCF and commercial fishing woman Kinsey Justa kindly chimed in.

 Currently fishing pink salmon in Valdez, Alaska, Kinsey graciously took the time to answer these questions while on a break.
-As a woman fisherman, she’s had first-hand experience of what it’s like, and agreed to make our convo public, hoping it helps other PCFs out there, too.
+As a woman fisherman, she’s had first-hand experience of what it’s like and agreed to make our convo public, hoping it helps other POCFs out there, too.

 *Disclaimer: Kinsey adds that Bristol Bay is a different fishery, which may differ from her experience in Valdez.
 I’ll do my best to find a Bristol Bay woman to explain their side.
 But for now…